 • Have shown decision-making responsibility within their business

 • Be able and willing to commit to attendance at all nine course sessions and participate in assigned activities

 Leadership RiverBend is a cooperative effort to share ideas and foster relationships among area individuals possessing leadership qualities and responsibilities within their business.
 Attendance and participation in each session and assigned activities is essential to the success of the program.
 One individual’s failure to attend diminishes the experiences for the remaining members of the program.
 In order to maintain the high standard recognized within the Leadership RiverBend certification, all leadership candidates are required to commit the time and effort necessary to fulfill the following course requirements:

-• Nine full-day sessions concluding with a completion ceremony in May
+• Sessions concluding with a completion ceremony

 • Assignments to be completed outside of the scheduled course sessions on occasion